phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

 # Eff's Tecmo Superbowl Records
  My Tecmo Superbowl Records Website

-As of now, I am using this file as a placeholder brainstorm and to-do list.
+As of now I am using this file as a to-do list.

 # User Stories - To Do:

-- Add grid style to all pages (.content-wrapper)
-    - Consider a flex alternative with more simple code.
+# HTML & CSS:

+- Design laces & seams for football header
+- Div background like a football field (white text and yard lines)
+- Create class for team logo colors: border ridge with primary and seconary team colors, make each team's color a var(--variable-name).
 - Latest Standings/Seasons below Nav
+- Embedded highlight clips of TSB gameplay
+- Consider a flex alternative to grid with more simple code.

+# Javascript:

+- Create a passer rating calculator with form inputs [x] Create Page
+    [x] HTML/CSS Styles
+    - Fit into layout properly
+    [x] Text area box
+    - Logic for NFL passer rating
+    - Logic for TSB passer rating (if formula can be found)
+        - Bonus: Create a "NFL/TSB" switch to change the logic.

 - Right side interactive scroll menu of notable TSB players/records

 - JS Audio on record MouseClick: 1 "down", 2 "set", 3+ "hut"
     - Use proper soundboard for record ("touchdown" "interception" "first down" "sack.")

 - Script to retrieve latest NFL scores
-- Embedded highlight clips of TSB gameplay
-- Create Parent site "Eff's Tecmo Superbowl"
-    - Forum with member signup
-    - Custom ROM page to share rom downloads
-    - Online League Page (Original roster, latest rosters and original roster redrafts)
-- JS idea: Create a passer rating calculator with form inputs
-    - Make one for TSB formula and one for NFL formula
-- Div background like a football field (white text and yard lines)
-- Design laces for football header
-- Design seams for football header
-- Create class for team logo colors: border ridge with primary and seconary team colors, make each team's color a var(--variable-name).
-- Style dropdown menu
+    - Display where?...

 - Interactive football game
     - Throwable football with mouse-over and mouse-button interactivity
     - Retro style (bonus if TSB sprites could be used)
     - Score keeping

 - Scrollable football cards displaying major record holders

+# Other Ideas:

+- Create Parent site "Eff's Tecmo Superbowl"
+    - Forum with member signup
+    - Custom ROM page to share rom downloads
+    - Online League Page (Original roster, latest rosters and original roster redrafts)

 ---------------------------------------------------------------
 BUGS/IMPROVEMENTS/KINKS TO FIX: